 - Adhesion to other organs or tissue from scar tissue formation

-Almost all of the normal complications related to defective hernia mesh devices require additional surgery to repair or correct.
+Almost all of the normal complications related to these defective devices require additional surgery to repair or correct.

 The hernia mesh recalls and lawsuits have primarily revolved around 3 hernia mesh product lines by different medical device manufacturers.
 The table below lists the 3 companies and the names of their defective hernia mesh products.

 - Atrium Medical C-Qur Mesh / Patch 2006-2015

 The product liability litigation against C.R.
 Bard regarding its Kugel Hernia Mesh devices is mostly over at this stage.
 However, the mass tort litigation involving the Physiomesh and C-Qur products is just getting started.